Covering the coast, Burnham Market, Wells, Holt & surrounding villages

 If you’ve never seen the summer show at the Hippodrome, Great Yarmouth, then you’re in for a treat.
 Running from 9 July to 14 September, the annual Summer Circus & Water Spectacular, hosted by Jack Jay and Johnny Mac, offers the best international circus acts including trapeze artists, acrobatics, slapstick comics, and, of course, the amazing water routines.

-19 July to 6 September: Concerts at St Mary’s, Houghton-on-the-Hill
+Now until 6 September (select dates): Concerts at St Mary’s, Houghton-on-the-Hill

 Hidden down a bridleway, St Mary’s Church at Houghton-on-the-Hill near Swaffham hosts a series of concerts to raise funds for its care and upkeep.
 High Summer’s programme includes soprano Joanne McGahon performing on 19 July, classical guitarist Estevão Devides on 10 August, cellist Leo Popplewell on 16 August, violist Mathew Lee on 24 August and The Pot of Gold Shanty Crew on 6 September.

-19 July to 13 September: Binham Priory summer concerts
+Now until 13 September (select dates): Binham Priory summer concerts

 Binham Priory’s annual summer concert series kicks off on 19 July, with a performance by Norwich Baroque, followed on 9 August by classical guitarist Xuefei Yang, who’ll take the audience on a musical journey across the globe.
 30 August brings ‘Airs and Dances – ancient and modern’, a reunion concert by Guildhall Strings and a return to their North Norfolk roots – this classical group formed at Gunthorpe Hall in 1981.
 The series continues with trombone quartet Bone-afide on 6 September and North Sea Voices and Ely Collegium, conducted by Dr Susannah Self on 13 September, performing Vivaldi’s ‘Gloria’ and Self’s composition ‘Stabat Mater’.